oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 documentation of a JADN model.
 JIDL is also more compact than table style presentation.

-### 3.1.6 Basic Examples
+### 3.1.6 Base Type Examples

-This section provides illustrative examples of the JADN types and their representations in JIDL and table formats.
+This section provides illustrative examples of the JADN base types and their representations in JIDL and table formats.

 #### 3.1.6.1 Binary